Award-Winning Program Responds to Local Needs During Pandemic

 As teen unemployment rates soar due to the pandemic, Groundwork Hudson Valley is stepping up with the help of its funders to increase how many young people get a paycheck this summer through its award-winning youth program, the Green Team.
 In a typical year, between 12-15 youth would be hired and the program would include a transformative service trip to Yellowstone National Park after local projects are completed.
 This year 20 youth have been hired and the Yellowstone excursion is not happening.
 “Our youth are truly the life blood of the organization,” says Executive Director Brigitte Griswold, a long-time champion of positive youth development.
 “And while it is a transformative experience for them,” she says, ”the paycheck is also a huge help at home and even more so this year with so many local jobs lost and families in our community turning to food banks and social services.”

 With additional funding from The City of Yonkers, The New York State Department of Environmental Conservation, The Thomas and Agnes Carvel Foundation, The St. Faiths Foundation, The Environmental Protection Agency, The Westchester County Youth Bureau, and The Fish and Wildlife Service, the organization has been able to both sustain existing youth jobs and open up 5-7 additional positions.
-The unemployment rate nationally due to the pandemic is highest among young people, the Pew Research Center reported in May using U.S. Labor Department statistics.
+The unemployment rate nationally due to the pandemic is highest among young people, the Pew Research Center reported in May using U.S. Labor Department statistics, learn more from experts at this recruitment agency in Lehi.
 And among all demographics, Latino and Black workers are the most affected by layoffs.
 Nearly all of the participants in this program are drawn from Southwest Yonkers, which has a high concentration of Black and Latino families.

 While the organization feels fortunate, its ability to carry out community projects at this time is complicated due to Covid-19 restrictions.
 The staff and youth are adapting, however.
 The number of youth in the field at any one time is being limited and masks and social distancing are being practiced rigorously.
 The usual meetings in the downtown Yonkers office to go over projects and engage in a dialogue about environmental issues have moved on-line.
 Typically, they conduct community outreach, use tools they have never seen before, camp at wildlife refuges hundreds of miles away from home, and address conservation issues for wolves, bears and bison at one of America’s greatest National Parks.
 “This is one of the biggest downsides this year,” says Victor Medina, the Youth Program Manager at Groundwork, “but personal and community resiliency has been an underlying theme of the program for many years and this is a teachable moment.”